gregmsanderson/fly-hello-laravel-db-replay/README.md

 You should be able to visit `https://your-app-name.fly.dev` and see the home page.

+There is one additional step for the database to work like this.
+Your app needs at least one vm in the same region as your primary database.
+To do that we'll use `fly regions set lhr scl`.
+And then we'll scale our app to have two vms: one nearby in `lhr` and one in `scl` (where the  primary database is) by running `fly scale count 2`.
+You can see its status using `fly status`.

 ### Run a database migration

-At this point the sample application is connected to the empty database however there isn't an `items` table within it.
+At this point the sample application should be connected to the empty database however there isn't an `items` table within it.
 Our example app expects there to be.

 We _could_ have run the migration on deploy but you can also run it using an SSH console on the vm: